apache/flink/docs/content/docs/dev/table/sql/queries/window-join.md

 ```

 The syntax of INNER/LEFT/RIGHT/FULL OUTER WINDOW JOIN are very similar with each other, we only give an example for FULL OUTER JOIN here.
 When performing a window join, all elements with a common key and a common tumbling window are joined together.
-We only give an example for a Window join which works on a Tumble Window TVF.
+We only give an example for a Window Join which works on a Tumble Window TVF.
 By scoping the region of time for the join into fixed five-minute intervals, we chopped our datasets into two distinct windows of time: [12:00, 12:05) and [12:05, 12:10).
 The L2 and R2 rows could not join together because they fell into separate windows.

 ```sql